doecode/server/src/main/java/gov/osti/services/Metadata.md

 > { "status" : 400, "errors":[ "Title is required", "Developers are required", "Provided email address is invalid" ] }
 > ```

+### announce

+`POST /doecodeapi/services/metadata/announce`

+Send JSON formatted metadata to DOECode for a software project that is considered fully complete and ready to be announced to DOE.
+Workflow status remains *Submitted* for this operation.
+Additional validations are required for final submission:

+* All above Submitted validations apply
+* A release date is required
+* At least one sponsoring organization is required
+  * each organization must have a name
+  * if DOE, must also have a valid primary award number
+* At least one research organization is required
+  * each organization must have a name
+* Contact information is required
+  * email must be valid
+  * phone number must be valid
+  * organization name is required
+* If project is not Open Source ("OS") availability, a file upload is required

+> Request:
+> ```html
+> POST /services/metadata/announce
+> Content-Type: application/json
+> Authorization: Basic user-api-key
+> ```
+> ```json
+> { "code_id":123, "software_title":"Sample Data", ... }
+> ```
+> Response:
+> ```html
+> HTTP/1.1 200 OK
+> Content-Type: application/json
+> ```
+> ```json
+> { "metadata" : { "code_id" : 123, "software_title" : "Sample Data", ... } }
+> ```
+> Error Response:
+> ```html
+> HTTP/1.1 400 BAD REQUEST
+> Content-Type: application/json
+> ```
+> ```json
+> { "status" : 400, "errors":[ "Title is required", "Developers are required", "Provided email address is invalid" ] }
+> ```

 ### approve

 `GET /doecodeapi/services/metadata/approve/{codeId}`

 Requires authentication and administrative user access.
-Marks a currently Published record as Approved for dissemination and search.
-Provide the code ID value of the Published record in order to approve access.
+Marks a currently Submitted record as Approved for dissemination and search.
+Provide the code ID value of the Submitted record in order to approve access.
 Approved records are available for searching from the Search Services endpoints.

 > Request:
 > ```html